 Cancellation by Passenger

-13.1 Cancellation of the Booking must be requested in writing (registered letter, email or fax) to the Company or via the Passenger’s Sales Agent.
-All tickets issued and the confirmation invoice must be returned together with the notice of cancellation.
+15.1 To cancel a Booking, you must submit a written request (via email) to the Company or via the Passenger’s Agent.
+Please refer to MSC Cruises Cancellation Policy below.
+All tickets issued and the Confirmation Invoice must be returned together with the notice of cancellation.

 * or loss of deposit whichever is greater.